Congressional District # 6

 The City of Columbus operated the approximately 19-acre Columbus Old Municipal Landfill #1 facility without a permit from 1938 until 1966.
 The landfill reportedly accepted municipal and industrial wastes, including solvents, acids, bases, paints, and heavy metals.
 Wastes were deposited on the surface of the landfill.

-Site ResponsibilityThis site is being addressed through federal, state, and potentially responsible party (PRP) actions.
+Site ResponsibilityThis site was addressed through federal, state, and potentially responsible party (PRP) actions.

 Threats and ContaminantsThe landfill reportedly accepted municipal and industrial wastes, including solvents, acids, bases, paints and heavy metals, all of which were deposited within this unlined landfill.
 During the remedial investigation (RI), a number of inorganic and organic constituents were detected in groundwater, surface water, and soils surrounding the landfill.
 However, risks posed to human health and the environment by the constituents of concern, at the levels found, were minimal.